carlosivanr/hugo_website/content/guides/workflow/2022-07-21-connect-and-existing-rstudio-project-to-github/index.en.markdown

 - Select Tools from the menu bar, then click on Version control, and then Project Setup
 - In the Project Options window, select Git/SVN, and then select Git as the version control system in the drop-down menu
 - After selecting Git, a pop-up window will ask if you want to initialize a new git repository.
-- Select Yes, and then select Yest to restart the R Session
+- Select Yes, and then select Yes to restart the R Session
 - Upon restart, a new Git` tab will be available in the Environment pane
 - Under the Git tab, select the check boxes of the files to upload to a GitHub repository
 - Select the Commit button, type in a Commit message, select the Commit button, and then Close the new window